 Jump forward three decades, and Adobe software is everywhere.
 This inspired Serif to step up and create the Affinity range of applications.
 But can Affinity Photos do everything Photoshop can?

 At first glance, the layout of both apps is similar.
 The tool pallet runs down the left side of the screen.
 The selected tools properties run across the top.
 The layers, histogram, and adjustments live in a panel on the right.
-I am a fan of the colour icons in Affinity Photo.
+I am a fan of the color icons in Affinity Photo.
 They say, ‘I am friendly’.
 The grey icons in Photoshop are all business.

 Both Affinity and Photoshop are built for photo editing, so the main window is for your image.
-Although Affinity wins me over with its colourful design, Photoshop allows you to open the same image file in more than one window.
+Although Affinity wins me over with its colorful design, Photoshop allows you to open the same image file in more than one window.
 This means you can zoom in and edit one window while the other shows your editing in context.

 I could spend the rest of the day listing every tool in either program’s arsenal.
 Suffice to say, the expected selection, brushing, and cloning tools are present in both, with pop-out menus when you click and hold.